syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 You can change the orientation of a page in PDF document by using the [PdfDocument.pageSettings.orientation](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/PdfPageSettings/orientation.html) property.

-To change the page orientation, you need to export the `SfDataGrid` to [PdfGrid](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/PdfGrid-class.html) using the `exportToPdfGrid` method and draw the exported `PdfGrid` into a [PdfDocument](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/PdfDocument-class.html).
+To change the page orientation, you need to export the `SfDataGrid` to `PdfGrid` using the `exportToPdfGrid` method and draw the exported `PdfGrid` into a `PdfDocument`.

 {% tabs %}
 {% highlight Dart %}